 This rich and indulgent no bake dessert recipe, frozen Cappuccino Pie, is the ultimate summer treat!
 It’s an easy pie recipe that’s always a crowd pleaser!

-I think this is mostly because I’ve been so focused on family and taking care of things that I haven’t had the desire or energy to cook, but it’s also been so dang hot here that I don’t even dare to turn on the oven.
+I think this is mostly because I’ve been so busy lately that I haven’t had the desire or energy to cook, but it’s also been so dang hot here that I don’t even dare to turn on the oven.
 In fact, we have officially reached 100+ degree temps with “feels like” factors ranging from 104-107 degrees.

 Because of this, yesterday when we celebrated the 4th of July with friends, I felt so bad for my friend manning the grill in the hot Texas sun, since by the end of it he was drenched in sweat.

 Yes, due to necessity, simple no cook meals, sandwiches, salads, snack platters and even breakfast for dinner, are what I’ll be making as I return to the kitchen.

 And while I turned on the oven a few days ago to make some brownies, frozen treats and no bake desserts, like this frozen Cappuccino Pie, are really the only thing one cake make during these brutally hot summer months.